Engee documentation

 scalar | vector

 A variable frequency cosine signal (chirp).
-If the Frequency sweep parameter has modes set Linear, Logarithmic or Quadratic, then the unit outputs a cosine signal with a changing frequency with instantaneous frequency values, set frequency and time parameters.
+If for the parameter Frequency sweep modes are set Linear, Logarithmic or Quadratic, then the unit outputs a cosine signal with a changing frequency with instantaneous frequency values, set frequency and time parameters.
 In the mode Swept cosine The unit outputs a cosine signal with a linearly varying instantaneous frequency, which may differ from that specified by the frequency and time parameters.

 For more information about how the block calculates the output signal, see Algorithms.